inspire-helsinki-2019/challenge/docs/signup.md

 ---
 # Sign up to challenges
 Teams have to sign up in order to to participate in the Inspire Helsinki 2019 Data Challenge.
-The first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) in Helsinki on 22nd - 24th October.
-After the signing up, the team leader receives the discount code to use when [registering](https://www.inspire-helsinki-2019.fi/register) to the Inspire Helsinki 2019 event.
-Please note that the discount tickets are only valid for the teams who have send the written submission for their challenge work by 31st September 2019.

-The team sign up is open **between 3rd June and 16th August 2019**.
+The sign up is open **until 16 August 2019**.
 The team leader will be contacted soon after signing up for more info and guidance on getting your team ready.
-There will be an informative webinar arranged for each of the challenges before the sing up closes.
-Everyone is welcome to join these webinars, and all the registered teams will be automatically invited.
+There will be an informative webinar arranged for each of the [challenges](./challenges.html) before the sign up closes.
+Everyone is welcome to join these webinars, and all signed up teams will be automatically invited.
+Please note that people working for any of the partners for a particular challenge are not allowed to be members of a teams working with that challenge.

+The first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) in Helsinki on 22 - 24 October.
+After the signing up, the eligible team leaders receive discount codes to use when [registering](https://www.inspire-helsinki-2019.fi/register) to the Inspire Helsinki 2019 event.
+Please note that the discounted tickets are only valid for the teams who have sent a written submission for their challenge work by 31 September 2019.

+[comment]: #
-[comment]: # <a href="https://link.webropolsurveys.com/S/05E6EB60D2E25D33" class="btn btn-primary btn-lg">Sign up your team now!</a>
+<a href="https://link.webropolsurveys.com/S/05E6EB60D2E25D33" class="btn btn-success btn-lg">Sign up your team now!</a>

 ## Team organisation and work on a challenge
 The [data challenges](./challenges.html) have been written in a way to be solvable by capable teams of around 2-6 members.